 “Dance is in my soul.
 You know us Mexicans, once we hear music, we have to dance (makes a gesture with her hands as if she’s dancing)!”

 This made us laugh as we wrapped up the interview.
 Gabriela was going to attend “Aqua Zumba” later in the day and she was excited about it.
 She explains “it’s a fall program that the RM Gimli runs for eight weeks and it’s amazing because you hear music, you dance, and you are in a pool.
 There are only 10 spots in the class because of the pandemic.
 But in the summer, we held it in an outdoor pool here in Gimli.”
-Hearing her explain the program made me wish there was dancing in the pool in my area too.
+Hearing her describe the program made me wish there was dancing in the pool in my area too.

 As you can imagine, Gabriela is the kind of person who is bubbly and full of life.
 Aside from her work and English studies (and Zumba of course), she told me how gardening, camping with her husband in Manitoba’s beautiful parks, working out (she showed me her home gym) and cooking great food fills her days.
 In her five years in Canada, she has learned that you need to find time for the things you enjoy and make you happy to live a good life.